numpy/numpy.org/README.md

 ## Team lists

-To update the teams, you need to run `make teams` Makefile target.
+To update the teams gallery in numpy.org site, you need to run `make teams` Makefile target.
 It uses the `team_query.py` tool provided by [scientific-python-hugo-theme](https://github.com/scientific-python/scientific-python-hugo-theme).
-It requires the following pre-requisites to be met in your build environment for numpy.org repo:
+The following pre-requisites need to be met in numpy.org build environment:

+* The `team_query.py` tool requires python requests package.
+Make sure it is installed in your numpy.org build environment before invoking `make teams` Makefile target.

-* [GitHub token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with `read:org` permissions with a valid token to enable pulling numpy.org team data from GitHub.
+* [GitHub token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with `read:org` permissions is required for requesting numpy.org team data from GitHub.
 The token has to be exported as `GH_TOKEN`.

 ```
 export GH_TOKEN=xxxxxxxxxx
 make teams
 ```

-* The `team_query.py` tool requires python requests package.
-Make sure it is installed in your numpy.org build environment before invoking `make teams` Makefile target.

 ![Build previews](images/readme-build-previews.png)